One injured in crane collapse on downtown office structure

 The building will feature a rooftop event space and deck, restaurants, charging stations for electric vehicles and indoor bicycle racks.

-In April 2019 law firm McGuireWoods LLP leased 17,218 square feet at 3TWENTY3 for its relocated Charlottesville office.
+In April, law firm McGuireWoods LLP leased 17,218 square feet at 3TWENTY3 for the planned relocation of its Charlottesville office.

 Post a comment as